enricojr/tbInvestigatorAnalysis/README.md

-The script/ folder further contains: aux/ -> contains auxiliary code cfg/ (to be created by the user) -> where all the configuration files are stored by default telescope/ -> contains the scripts used to run the alignment and the tracking with Proteus DUT/ -> contains the scripts used to read the binary DUT files, fit the waveforms and visualize the results sync/ -> contains the scripts used to synchronize the DUT data with the telescope data
+The script/ folder further contains: aux/ -> contains auxiliary code telescope/ -> contains the scripts used to run the alignment and the tracking with Proteus DUT/ -> contains the scripts used to read the binary DUT files, fit the waveforms and visualize the results sync/ -> contains the scripts used to synchronize the DUT data with the telescope data

-The extra external output/ folder must be created by the user
+The extra external output/ and cfg/ folders must be created by the user

 ####### 2 - RECONSTRUCTION OF TELESCOPE DATA